NVIDIA/gontainer/README.md

 There are several predefined by container service types that may be used as a dependencies in the factory arguments.

-1. The `context.Context` service provides the per-service context, inherited from the background context.
+1. The `context.Context` service provides the per-service context, inherited from the context passed to `New()`.
    This context is cancelled right before the service's `Close()` call.
-2. The `gontainer.Resolver` service provides a service to resolve dependencies dynamically.
+2. The `*gontainer.Resolver` service provides a service to resolve dependencies dynamically.
 Thread safe.
-3. The `gontainer.Invoker` service provides a service to invoke functions dynamically.
+3. The `*gontainer.Invoker` service provides a service to invoke functions dynamically.
 Thread safe.

 #### Transient Service Factories